-In the competitive accretion model, the initial condition is a massive cloud-star system of more than a few 1000~$\msun$ where individual stars compete to acquire mass gravitationally, whereas the model fails to explain the formation of an isolated small-mass system including isolated one or a few O stars which are distributed widely in the Galaxy (for a review see \citeauthor{Fukui_rev}~\citeyear{Fukui_rev}; see also, \citeauthor{Ascenso}~\citeyear{Ascenso}).
-The monolithic collapse model assumes an initial condition ``a massive gas cloud of 100~$\msun$ within a radius of 0.1 pc'', which matches the 1~g~cm$^{-2}$ criterion, and it was numerically demonstrated that high-mass stars of 40~$\msun$ and 30~$\msun$ in a binary are formed \citep{Krumholz_mass_acc}.
-It remains however as an open question how such massive dense initial conditions are achieved in the interstellar space.
-It is required that the dense core has to be rapidly formed before the core is consumed by low-mass star formation prior to the formation of high-mass stars.
-It has been discussed also in the literature that high-mass stars are formed in massive hot cores or in the infrared dark clouds having very high column density (e.g., \citealp{Egan}).
-It is however a puzzle that they are always not associated with $\htwo$ regions which must be formed by O/early B stars, leaving room to doubt if they are really precursors of high-mass star formation \citep{Tan_2014}.
-See also \cite{Motte_annual} for a review on relevant observations.
+In the competitive accretion model, the initial condition is a massive cloud-star system of more than a few 1000~$\msun$ where individual stars compete to acquire mass gravitationally, whereas the model fails to explain the formation of an isolated small-mass system including isolated one or a few O stars which are distributed widely in the Galaxy (for a review see e.g., \citealp{Fukui_rev, Ascenso}).
+The monolithic collapse model assumes an initial condition including ``a massive gas cloud of 100~$\msun$ within a radius of 0.1~pc'', and it was numerically demonstrated that high-mass stars of 40 and 30~$\msun$ in a binary are formed (Krumholz et al. 2009).
+However, it remains an open question how such massive, dense initial clouds are prepared in interstellar space.
+The dense core has to be rapidly formed before the core is consumed by low-mass star formation.
+It has also been discussed in the literature that high-mass stars are formed in massive hot cores or in infrared dark clouds having very high column density (e.g., \citealt{Egan}).
+It is, however, a puzzle that they are not always associated with $\htwo$ regions, which must be formed by O/early B stars, raising a doubt if they are real precursors of high-mass star formation \citep{Tan_2014}.
+See also \citet{Motte_annual} for a review of relevant observations.